Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Midrange hotels in Bangkok com with a lot of perks you wouldn’t find in other cities.
 If you’re looking for something nicer than budget but not too expensive, you can get a quite decent place for less than the worst hotel in your home city.

-Galleria 10 in Sukhumvit is a hip, modern hotel with colorful decor.
-You’ve got a rooftop pool with lots of space to lounge around, and the rooms are decorated with Bangkok’s city skyline.
+Galleria 10 in Sukhumvit is a hip, modern boutique hotel with colorful decor.
+You’ve got a rooftop swimming pool with lots of space to lounge around, and the rooms are decorated with a motif of Bangkok’s city skyline.

 The hotel is located in the heart of Sukhumvit, near the Asok Skytrain station and just around the corner from the nightlife of Sukhumvit Soi 11.